mapbox/logbt/readme.md

 ### Usage

-There are two steps to using `logbt`.
-First you set it up and second you launch your program with it.
+There are two main modes to using `logbt`.
+First you run `--setup` and second you run `--watch` to launch your program with it.

 #### Logbt setup